 Any student who officially withdraws from the University during a semester shall be entitled to a refund, provided the withdrawal occurred during the refund period as outlined below.
-Refunds must be claimed at the time of withdrawal though the Admissions Office and the Business Office.
+Refunds must be claimed at the time of withdrawal though the Office of Enrollment Services/Registrar and the Business Office.
 The refund applies to the total charges rather than the amount paid at the time of withdrawal.
 The following refund schedule does not apply to the Commercial Driver Training program students.